 This playlist of short videos, produced by the makers of EasyBib, highlight several aspects of citing sources, such as in-text citations, formatting block quotes, and pararphrasing.
 Helpful information on the research process is also included.

 Collecting, organizing, and formatting your references for a research project can be a real pain.
-Thankfully a number of excellent programs have been created to help you do all three of these tasks.
+Thankfully there are some excellent programs that have been created to help you do all three of these tasks.

-Additionally, a free citation management extension for the Firefox web browser is available called Zotero.
-Zotero allows users to pull citation information from their library catalog and library databases.
+One useful and free citation management tool is called Zotero.
+Zotero allows users to save citation information from their library catalog and library databases and then create citations while writing in MS Word.
 Zotero can be accessed by clicking the logo below.

 For further information on using Zotero, check out the Zotero guide from SHU Library.